gotthardp/lorawan-server/doc/Troubleshooting.md

 sent some other data.
 Make sure your firmware uses the [supported format](https://github.com/Lora-net/LoRaMac-node/blob/master/src/apps/LoRaMac/classA/LoRaMote/main.c#L207).

+### downlink_missed

+Confirmed downlink was sent, but the device indicated it did not received it.
+Depending on the application logic the downlink may be retransmitted.

+### downlink_expired

+Confirmed downlink was superseded before it could be transmitted to the device.
+See the **D/L Expires** setting of the corresponding [Handler](Handlers.md).

 ### prerequisite_failed

 This is reported when the lorawan-server is started with older Erlang/OTP.
 At